-War Child Canada will safeguard children by:
+War Child Canada will safeguard children and youth by:

-- Creating a protective environment within War Child Canada's operations and programs, which provides protection for children from violence, abuse, neglect and exploitation, wherever those threats or actual abuses may come from. - Empowering staff, volunteers, partners and contractors to meet War Child Canada's responsibility and commitment to 'Do No Harm' through providing guidance on how to define violence, abuse, neglect and

-- exploitation; on how to prevent harm; and on how to respond to actual or perceived instances or reports of violence or abuse.
+- Creating a protective environment within War Child Canada's operations and programs, which provides protection for children from violence, abuse, neglect, and exploitation, wherever those threats or actual abuses may come from. - Empowering staff, volunteers, partners, and contractors to meet War Child Canada's responsibility and commitment to 'Do No Harm' through providing guidance on how to define violence, abuse, neglect, and exploitation; on how to prevent harm; and on how to respond to actual or perceived instances or reports of violence or abuse.
 (See Appendix 1: Definitions.) - Establishing minimum standards for child safeguarding amongst War Child Canada staff and within our programs.

-This includes carrying out a risk assessment (See Appendix 8: Risk Assessment Form) - Supporting the implementation of the UN Convention on the Rights of the Child recognizing that all violence against children including child abuse involves the violation of children's rights.
+• Supporting the implementation of the UN Convention on the Rights of the Child recognizing that all violence against children including child abuse involves the violation of children's rights.

-5. Procedures
+Procedures

-Child Safeguarding Behavioural Protocols
+1. Child Safeguarding Behavioural Protocols

-War Child Canada representatives and others to whom this policy applies should avoid actions or behaviour that could reasonably be expected to adversely affect or give the appearance of adversely affecting the objectives, or public perception of the organization or constitute potentially abusive behaviour.
+War Child Canada representatives and others to whom this policy applies should avoid actions or behaviour that could reasonably be expected to adversely affect or give the appearance of adversely affecting the objectives or public perception of the organization or constitute potentially abusive behaviour.
 Behavioural protocols will be translated into the official language of each country and posted in the office, with any additional country-specific protocols included.